alex-law/covid_dashboard/README.md

 # covid_dashboard
-A web app dashboard which allows the user to easily interpret live covid-19 data
+A web app which allows the user to easily interpret live covid-19 data.